mjguisado/speedis/README.md

 Speedis implements request coalescing, a mechanism that prevents multiple identical requests from being sent to the origin server simultaneously.
 When multiple clients request the same resource while it is being fetched, request coalescing ensures that only one request is forwarded to the origin, while the other requests wait for the response to be cached.
 Once the response is available, all waiting requests reuse the cached result, reducing the load on the origin server and improving performance.
-Speedis not only coalesces requests arriving at a single instance but also coalesces requests across multiple instances.
+Speedis can not only coalesce requests arriving at a single instance but also coalesce requests across multiple instances.
-It achieves this by implementing a [lock](https://en.wikipedia.org/wiki/Cache_stampede#Locking) using a [distributed lock pattern with Redis](https://redis.io/docs/latest/develop/use/patterns/distributed-locks/), ensuring maximum protection for the origin server.
+It achieves it by implementing a [locking mechanism](https://en.wikipedia.org/wiki/Cache_stampede#Locking) using a [distributed lock pattern with Redis](https://redis.io/docs/latest/develop/use/patterns/distributed-locks/), ensuring maximum protection for the origin server.

 ### Handling Cache Origin Unavailability with Circuit Breaker
 When the origin of the cache becomes unavailable (e.g., due to network failures, server downtime, or high latency), it can lead to several issues:
 - **Increased Latency**: Requests that would normally be served from the cache must be redirected to the origin, causing higher response times.
 - **Overloading the Origin**: Repeated failed attempts to fetch data from the origin can further burden an already overloaded or down server, exacerbating the problem.
 - **Unreliable User Experience**: The cache’s inability to serve data can result in errors or poor performance, negatively impacting the user experience.

-Speedis addresses these challenges by incorporating a Circuit Breaker mechanism.
+Speedis addresses these challenges by incorporating a circuit breaker mechanism.
 This mechanism acts as a safeguard against repeated failed requests to the origin.
-When the system detects a failure threshold (e.g., multiple failed requests within a short period), the Circuit Breaker opens and prevents further requests to the origin, thereby avoiding overloading the server.
+When the system detects a failure threshold (e.g., multiple failed requests within a short period), the circuit breaker opens and prevents further requests to the origin, thereby avoiding overloading the server.
 Instead, it can return a default response or serve stale cached data, ensuring a more stable and reliable user experience even when the origin is unavailable.

 ### Clustering